Is Anchor General Good for Auto Insurance?

 If you’re a high-risk driver, then you may have stumbled upon Anchor General while searching for good car insurance in your area.
 Is Anchor General a good car insurance company?
 Keep reading to find out more in our Anchor General insurance review.

-Anchor General Car Insurance
+All About Anchor General Car Insurance

 Anchor General Insurance Company provides car insurance coverage to high-risk drivers who might otherwise be unable to obtain a car insurance policy.

-If you have multiple DUIs, at-fault accidents, or other serious incidents on your driving record in recent years, then you might struggle to get car insurance from a traditional insurance provider.
+If you have multiple DUIs, at-fault accidents, or other serious incidents on your driving record in recent years, you might struggle to get car insurance from a traditional insurance provider.
 In this case, you might be forced to use insurance companies like Anchor General.

 Certain high-risk drivers require SR-22 insurance.
 An SR-22 is a document you file with your state’s Department of Motor Vehicles (DMV).
 It proves you are financially responsible: you can cover your liabilities – like any damage you cause during an accident.
 Anchor General provides SR-22 insurance to drivers in all of its covered states.